gcc-mirror/gcc/gcc/config/stormy16/stormy16.md

 ;; ::::::::::::::::::::
 ;; ::
-;; :: 16 bit Integer Shifts and Rotates
+;; :: 16-bit Integer Shifts and Rotates
 ;; ::
 ;; ::::::::::::::::::::